 Prices differ between the two brands and devices.
 But in all fairness, even with the price differences, there’s something for everyone.
 But generally, Google Home products are a tad cheaper.

 So Which Should You Pick?

 Well, it’s true that Google is still playing catch up on most smart speaker fronts.
 Nonetheless, they are both pretty accomplished brands and have something to offer.
 With the basic features, they are equal and it’s difficult to tell them apart.
-As such it boils down to the nitty gritties.

 Your choice will be influenced and guided based on the ecosystem you prefer.
 If you have invested in Google products, the Google Home is the best product to purchase.
 The experience will be better requiring minimal additional investments to enjoy the full package.

 But if you are looking for reliability and to fully outfit your home with smart products, Amazon Echo is best.
 It is the pioneer brand in this space and Google, though making major strides lacks compatibility with as many products as Amazon Echo.